Grammar Tips & Articles »

 Font size:

-Some words evolve – or change – as time goes on.
-So what should you do when you have to choose between two words, meaning the same thing, written similarly, but different because they are coming from two different times?
-Is it the older version that remains correct, is it the latest, or are they both?
+Some words evolve – or change – over time.
+So what should you do when you have to choose between two words, meaning the same thing, written similarly, but different because they come from different time periods?
+Is it the older version that remains correct, is it the latest, or are they both correct?

-It is exactly the dilemma created by the words “online” and “on-line”.
-Both words have been used often, in publications and communications.
-The difference is the time when they were used correctly.
+This is the dilemma created by the words “online” and “on-line”.
+Both words have been used often in publications and communications.
+The difference lies in the time when they were used correctly.
 So, nowadays, which one is the correct form?
-Grammar.com is going to answer this question or you, with all the additional explanations you might need to understand all these clearly.
+Grammar.com is going to answer this question for you, with all the additional explanations you might need to clearly understand this.

 Online vs. On-line

-“On-line” is the initial word, used in old English, mostly in the '90s, recommended for a stylish appearance and for an elegant vocabulary.
-Nowadays, anyway, most publications and dictionaries have accepted “online” as the unique correct form defining the active connection to internet.
+“On-line” is the original word, used in old English, mostly in the '90s, recommended for a stylish appearance and for an elegant vocabulary.
+Nowadays, however, most publications and dictionaries have accepted “online” as the unique correct form defining the active connection to the internet.
 Consequently, even though “on-line” is not necessarily considered a misspelling, “online” is certainly preferred in any English-speaking area.
 It’s shorter, easier to use and remember, and surely the recommended version for today’s English.

 When do we use “online”?